Pidyon shvuyim: Limitations in the practice of the mitzva

-One of the aims of this restriction is to avoid encouraging kidnappers, or those seeking financial gain by capturing Jews and demanding a Kofer (a ransom) in exchange, due to the knowledge of how sensitive Jews are to rescuing their prisoners at any price.
+One of the aims of this restriction is to avoid encouraging kidnappers, or those seeking financial gain by capturing Jews and demanding a kofer (ransom) in exchange, due to the knowledge of how sensitive Jews are to rescuing their prisoners at any price.
 There are certain instances in which this restriction does not apply, such as when a man wishes to pay an excessive sum for his freedom, or when the prisoner is a Talmid Chacham, or when a husband is attempting to earn the freedom of his wife (Shulchan Aruch, Yoreh De'ah 252:4).

-A prominent example of the practice of this restriction in reality was the affair of the arrest of Rabbi Meir of Rothenburg, a Gadol of Ashkenazi Jewry in the 13th century, who is said to have forbidden his pidyon from prison citing the aforementioned restriction, despite the fact that according to the Halakha it was permitted to pay a substantial sum for his release.
+A prominent example of the practice of this restriction in reality was the affair of the arrest of Meir of Rothenburg, a gadol of Ashkenazi Judaism in the 13th century, who is said to have forbidden his release from prison citing this restriction, even though according to halakha, it was permitted to pay a substantial sum for his release.

-Another restriction is that if a person repeatedly causes his own capture time after time, a pidyon is no longer required after the third time.
-This refers to a situation in which a person has sold himself, or has been taken to prison due to a crime committed intentionally.
+Another restriction is that if a person repeatedly causes his capture time after time, a pidyon is no longer required after the third time.
+This refers to a situation in which a person has sold himself or been taken to prison for a crime committed intentionally.
 This restriction only applies when the life of the captive is not in danger; if his captors desire to kill him, a pidyon is mandatory.

-Present

-The question of Pidyon Shvuyim, and particularly the amount of ransom to be paid, is a controversial issue in Israel, when captured Israeli soldiers are to be liberated or exchanged for Palestinian prisoners.
+The question of pidyon shevuyim, and particularly the amount of ransom to be paid, is a controversial issue in Israel, how captive Israeli soldiers are to be liberated or exchanged.

-In April 2010, several American and Canadian haredi rabbis from different Jewish sects released a public pronouncement (Kol Kore), asking for Pidyon Shvuyim on behalf of former kosher meat plant Agriprocessors′ top manager Sholom Rubashkin, a Lubavitcher Hasid, awaiting sentencing after being convicted on 86 charges of financial fraud in November 2009 by a federal court in Iowa, U.S.